Carleton University wins seventh straight men's basketball title

 Fifth-year guard Adika Peter-McNeilly had 23 points, while Adam Voll had 12 points and nine boards for Ryerson.

-The Ravens went a perfect 19-0 in the regular-season before being upset by Ryerson (17-2) in the Ontario conference final.
+The Ravens went a perfect 19-0 in the regular-season but were upset just a week earlier by Ryerson (17-2) in the Ontario conference final.
+The Rams, two-time bronze medallists, were making their debut in the championship final, and were looking for their first title — in any sport — in school history.

+“I just don’t think we were as good offensively as we were last week,” said Rams head coach Roy Rana.
+“We made a run in the fourth to make it a game, and we just didn’t execute when we had our opportunities and they came back and made some big plays and that was the difference in the game.”

-The Ravens capitalized on poor early shooting by Ryerson, which was looking for its first national title — in any sport — and led 19-13 to end the first quarter.
+The Ravens capitalized on Ryerson’s poor 28 per cent shooting in the first quarter, and led 19-13 heading into the second.

-The defending champions went up by 11 midway through the second quarter and took a 39-28 advantage into the halftime break.
+The defending champions went up by 11 midway through the second and took a 39-28 advantage into the halftime break.

-The Ravens stretched their advantage to as many as 24 points in the third, but a fierce 15-0 Rams run made it just a nine-point game with less than a minute to play in the quarter.
-Ejim converted a three-point to send the Ravens into the fourth with a 63-51 lead.
+The Ravens opened the third with a 15-5 run to stretch their advantage to as many as 24 points, but the Rams punched back with a 15-0 run to make it just a nine-point game with less than a minute to play in the quarter.
+Ejim converted a three-pointer to send the Ravens into the fourth with a 63-51 lead.

-The Rams kept the pressure on in the fourth, and a tip-in from Voll made it a six-point game with 4:20 to play.
-Another put-back by Voll with 1:22 to play had Ryerson within six points, but Connor Wood, the U Sports player of the year, converted a three-point play with 19 seconds left to clinch the victory for Carleton.
+The Rams kept the pressure on in the fourth and buckled down on the defensive end, and a tip-in from Voll made it a six-point game with 4:20 to play.
+Another put-back by Voll with 1:22 to play had Ryerson within six points.
+But Carleton pounced on a couple of key Ryerson turnovers down the stretch, and Connor Wood, the U Sports player of the year, converted a three-point play with 19 seconds left to clinch the victory for the Ravens.

 Earlier Sunday, a 27-point fourth quarter helped the Dalhousie Tigers top the McGill Redmen 69-63 in the bronze-medal game.